 Security, Infrastructure & Performance (SIP)

 Before we ship a new feature, Michael Berger is our resident bug squasher.
 His job is to break things so we know what needs fixing.
 He runs rolling tests on all web and mobile versions of Basecamp for quality control.
 Few things ship without his stamp of quality approval.
+Michael is also Basecamp’s internal Accessibility lead, pushing the company forward towards more accessible products.

 The REWORK Podcast